 4. Artistic skates

-One distinctive feature with artistic skates is the heel.
-The heel of the skate is normally higher than it is with the others.
 With a higher heel, most of the skater’s weight is exerted over the front of the skate.
 And what happens?
-The skater as much agility and control as they need to do extremely intricate jumps and spins.
+The skater gets as much agility and control as they need to perform extremely intricate jumps and spins.

 5. Rhythm skates